 It must be emphasized, then, that marriage is a divine institution.
 The Creator of the human family ordained the relationship.
 He alone has the right to regulate it.

-Civil authorities may seek to revise, annul, or replace sacred law, but truth remains inviolate.
+Civil authorities may seek to revise, annul, or replace sacred law but the truth remains inviolate.
 The Scripture cannot be broken (Jn.
 10:35).
 Divorce and remarriage cases, therefore, must be judged upon the basis of the facts, and the application of Heaven’s law.
 No other criteria will suffice.